Hattix.co.uk PC Hardware Collection

 Crucial MX100 512 GB

 One of the very early generation of SSDs in 2014, this still had many of the features a modern SSD buyer would be familiar with.
-There's a 512 MB DRAM buffer, a Marvell controller, and a bank of Micron flash memory.
+There's a 512 MB DRAM buffer (LPDDR2 1066, 16 bit), a Marvell controller, and a bank of Micron flash memory.

 You'd see the same PCB used on the Sandisk Ultra II and the Kinston HyperX Fury.
 They differed in firmware.